beach casting leads

 Experiment with fishing different depths and locations until you find the fish

-Sometimes the fish just aren’t where we expect them to be, and it pays to cast all over the place into different areas to find the fish.
+Sometimes the fish just aren’t where we expect them to be.
+It pays to cast all over the place into different areas to find the fish.
 Sometimes this means fishing much shallower or deeper than expect to.

 Garfish as a rough guide will be around 4ft to 10ft under the water.
 Mackerel and pollock as a rough guide will be half way up

-Garfish and mackerel are pelagic fish.
-Pelagic fish are those species that roam the open seas, rather than staying in one area most of the time, like wrasse.
+Garfish and mackerel classify as pelagic fish.
+Unlike wrasse, which stay in one area most of the time, pelagic fish species roam the open seas.
 Garfish feed in the very top areas of the water.
-Their bills mean that they don’t really have the option to eat much of what lives further down the water column.
-Mackerel on the other hand can be at any depth from the surface to the seabed.
-Searching the middle of the water column with baits when float fishing is a good move.
+Their bills restrict them from eating much of what lives further down the water column.
+On the other hand, mackerel can be at any depth from the surface to the seabed.
+When float fishing, it’s a good move to search the middle of the water column with baits.

 If you’re float fishing, you can setup the stopknot depth to around 10ft and see what happens.
 If nothing happens after 10 to 20 minutes raise or lower the depth until you find the fish.